Paul Shaffer: Charity work

 Since 2002, he has been the national spokesperson for Epilepsy Canada.
 On September 29, 2005, Shaffer made a major contribution to Lakehead University to dedicate the fifth-floor ATAC boardroom to his father Bernard Shaffer, inaugural member of the board of governors.
 In June 2006, he received a star on Canada's Walk of Fame.

 In 2005, along with Steven Van Zandt, he organized a benefit for Mike Smith (formerly of The Dave Clark Five), who had suffered a paralysing fall at his home in Spain.
 Shaffer cites Mike Smith as an early influence.

 In 2012, Shaffer appeared in 12-12-12: The Concert for Sandy Relief, where Shaffer accompanied Adam Sandler.
 The concert raised money for the people who were affected by Hurricane Sandy in October 2012.
-Later in 2012, Shaffer appeared in a skit of SNL Christmas, which aired on Saturday, December 15, 2012.
-He appeared playing the piano and singing for the host Martin Short.

 Shaffer is a member of Canadian charity Artists Against Racism.

 Memoir

 Shaffer's memoir, We'll Be Here for the Rest of Our Lives: A Swingin' Show-biz Saga (co-authored by David Ritz) was published on October 6, 2009.
 The same day, he made an appearance as a guest on The Late Show.